CartoDB/search-srv/README.md

     }
 }
 ```
-The data attribute is an object containing a set of key, value pairs with at least one that matches the search query.
+The data attribute is an object containing a set of `<key, value>` pairs with at least one value that matches the search query.

 ### Configuration